 In late September 2001 we came to New Zealand to research a new venue for these Food and Wine Tours.
 We found we had stepped into a magical land.
 Imagine our surprise when we learned there were over 480 boutique wineries, all competing and challenging each other to new heights.
 Completing the picture, these magnificent wines were driving the culinary craft to discover new ways of presenting and using the local ingredients.
 Thus, we discovered “foodie” heaven: New Zealand was becoming the culinary crown of the Southern Hemisphere.
-Chefs were taking the extraordinary meat and produce of New Zealand’s farmers, adding a touch of Oriental flair and European cooking methods, thus creating an original style of cooking that we recognize as New Zealand cuisine.
+Chefs were taking the extraordinary meat and produce of New Zealand’s farmers, adding a touch of Oriental flair and using European cooking methods, to create an original style of New Zealand cuisine.

 We investigated the dream of immigrating in New Zealand.
 The steps to move to New Zealand involved seeking information on immigration options including how to apply for a long term business visa.
 For us living in Nelson was our first choice due to the lifestyle, people, and their attitudes.
 Nelson was the perfect place in all of New Zealand for us to live.
 Nelson was not a large city with big city crime problems, but was large enough to have a lot of cultural events.
-The School of Music, the World of Wearable Arts, The Theatre Royale, The Sutter Art Gallery, and the numerous sculptors, painters and potters made for a lively and interesting cultural scene.
+The School of Music, World of Wearable Arts, Theatre Royale, Sutter Art Gallery, and numerous sculptors, painters and potters made for a lively and interesting cultural scene.
 The Nelson Saturday Market with local produce, crafts and art reminded us of the Provencal markets of Southern France.